sd3kim/hello-uploader/README.md

 Hello, world?
 Hello, Uploader!

 "Hello, Uploader!" is a file-uploading MERN stack application that allows for multiple file uploads and saves user images/pdfs.
+The application implements JWT token-based authentication allowing for user login/logout.

 ---